awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/troubleshooting.md

 ## Delivery Stream Not Available as a Target for CloudWatch Logs, CloudWatch Events, or AWS IoT Action<a name="delivery-stream-not-available"></a>

 Some AWS services can only send messages and events to a Kinesis Data Firehose delivery stream that is in the same AWS Region\.
 Verify that your Kinesis Data Firehose delivery stream is located in the same Region as your other services\.

+## Data Freshness Metric Increasing or Not Emitted<a name="data-freshness-metric-not-emitted"></a>

+Data freshness is a measure of how current your data is within your delivery stream\.
+It is the age of the oldest data record in the delivery stream, measured from the time that Kinesis Data Firehose ingested the data to the present time\.
+Kinesis Data Firehose provides metrics that you can use to monitor data freshness\.
+To identify the data\-freshness metric for a given destination, see [Monitoring Kinesis Data Firehose Using CloudWatch Metrics](monitoring-with-cloudwatch-metrics.md)\.

+If you enable backup for all events or all documents, monitor two separate data\-freshness metrics: one for the main destination and one for the backup\.

+If the data\-freshness metric isn't being emitted, this means that there is no active delivery for the delivery stream\.
+This happens when data delivery is completely blocked or when there's no incoming data\.

+If the data\-freshness metric is constantly increasing, this means that data delivery is falling behind\.
+This can happen for one of the following reasons\.
++ The destination can't handle the rate of delivery\.
+If Kinesis Data Firehose encounters transient errors due to high traffic, then the delivery might fall behind\.
+This can happen for destinations other than Amazon S3 \(it can happen for Amazon Elasticsearch Service, Amazon Redshift, or Splunk\)\.
+Ensure that your destination has enough capacity to handle the incoming traffic\.
++ The destination is slow\.
+Data delivery might fall behind if Kinesis Data Firehose encounters high latency\.
+Monitor the destination's latency metric\.
++ The Lambda function is slow\.
+This might lead to a data delivery rate that is less than the data ingestion rate for the delivery stream\.
+If possible, improve the efficiency of the Lambda function\.
+For instance, if the function does network IO, use multiple threads or asynchronous IO to increase parallelism\.
+Also, consider increasing the memory size of the Lambda function so that the CPU allocation can increase accordingly\.
+This might lead to faster Lambda invocations\.
+For information about configuring Lambda functions, see [Configuring AWS Lambda Functions](https://docs.aws.amazon.com/lambda/latest/dg/resource-model.html)\.
++ There are failures during data delivery\.
+For information about how to monitor errors using Amazon CloudWatch Logs, see [Monitoring Kinesis Data Firehose Using CloudWatch Logs](monitoring-with-cloudwatch-logs.md)\.
++ If the data source of the delivery stream is a Kinesis data stream, throttling might be happening\.
+Check the `ThrottledGetRecords`, `ThrottledGetShardIterator`, and `ThrottledDescribeStream` metrics\.
+If there are multiple consumers attached to the Kinesis data stream, consider the following:
+  + If the `ThrottledGetRecords` and `ThrottledGetShardIterator` metrics are high, we recommend you increase the number of shards provisioned for the data stream\.
+  + If the `ThrottledDescribeStream` is high, we recommend you add the `kinesis:listshards` permission to the role configured in [KinesisStreamSourceConfiguration](https://docs.aws.amazon.com/firehose/latest/APIReference/API_CreateDeliveryStream.html#Firehose-CreateDeliveryStream-request-KinesisStreamSourceConfiguration)\.
++ Low buffering hints for the destination\.
+This might increase the number of round trips that Kinesis Data Firehose needs to make to the destination, which might cause delivery to fall behind\.
+Consider increasing the value of the buffering hints\.
+For more information, see [BufferingHints](https://docs.aws.amazon.com/firehose/latest/APIReference/API_BufferingHints.html)\.
++ A high retry duration might cause delivery to fall behind when the errors are frequent\.
+Consider reducing the retry duration\.
+Also, monitor the errors and try to reduce them\.
+For information about how to monitor errors using Amazon CloudWatch Logs, see [Monitoring Kinesis Data Firehose Using CloudWatch Logs](monitoring-with-cloudwatch-logs.md)\.
++ If the destination is Splunk and `DeliveryToSplunk.DataFreshness` is high but `DeliveryToSplunk.Success` looks good, the Splunk cluster might be busy\.
+Free the Splunk cluster if possible\.
+Alternatively, contact AWS Support and request an increase in the number of channels that Kinesis Data Firehose is using to communicate with the Splunk cluster\.

+## Record Format Conversion to Apache Parquet Fails<a name="apache-parquet-conversion-fails"></a>

+This happens if you take DynamoDB data that includes the `Set` type, stream it through Lambda to a delivery stream, and use an AWS Glue Data Catalog to convert the record format to Apache Parquet\.

+When the AWS Glue crawler indexes the DynamoDB set data types \(`StringSet`, `NumberSet`, and `BinarySet`\), it stores them in the data catalog as `SET<STRING>`, `SET<BIGINT>`, and `SET<BINARY>`, respectively\.
+However, for Kinesis Data Firehose to convert the data records to the Apache Parquet format, it requires Apache Hive data types\.
+Because the set types aren't valid Apache Hive data types, conversion fails\.
+To get conversion to work, update the data catalog with Apache Hive data types\.
+You can do that by changing `set` to `array` in the data catalog\.

+**To change one or more data types from `set` to `array` in an AWS Glue data catalog**

+1. Sign in to the AWS Management Console and open the AWS Glue console at [https://console\.aws\.amazon\.com/glue/](https://console.aws.amazon.com/glue/)\.

+1. In the left pane, under the **Data catalog** heading, choose **Tables**\.

+1. In the list of tables, choose the name of the table where you need to modify one or more data types\.
+This takes you to the details page for the table\.

+1. Choose the **Edit schema** button in the top right corner of the details page\.

+1. In the **Data type** column choose the first `set` data type\.

+1. In the **Column type** drop\-down list, change the type from `set` to `array`\.

+1. In the **ArraySchema** field, enter `array<string>`, `array<int>`, or `array<binary>`, depending on the appropriate type of data for your scenario\.

+1. Choose **Update**\.

+1. Repeat the previous steps to convert other `set` types to `array` types\.

+1. Choose **Save**\.

+## No Data at Destination Despite Good Metrics<a name="no-date-despite-good-metrics"></a>

+If there are no data ingestion problems and the metrics emitted for the delivery stream look good, but you don't see the data at the destination, check the reader logic\.
+Make sure your reader is correctly parsing out all the data\.